Ethical Price Reduction & Heroic Effort

 Testimonials

 Bidgeebong Wines has used both the translation and interpreting services of Good Story Chinese Translation House on a number of projects.
 May Chen and her colleagues provided excellent interpreting services with a high level of enthusiasm and with a strong sense of ownership to our company’s interest.
-Translation services were provided accurately and on-time with
+Translation services were provided accurately and on-time with follow explanations on nuances and presentation.
+We highly recommend Good Story Chinese Translation to you.

 Recent Articles